 A more recent study investigated whether or not CBD would improve sleep and/or anxiety.
 The study involved 72 subjects, which were each given 25 milligrams (mg) of CBD.
 In this case, the addition of CBD as an adjunct to typical treatment decreased anxiety in 79.2% of patients and improved sleep scores in 66.7% of patients.

 Pain, which may also cause sleep problems, may also be helped by CBD.
 A 2018 review, in Frontiers, noted that there’s a fair amount of evidence to support the claim that CBD soothes pain.
 The authors note that by reducing chronic pain, CBD can improve sleep.

 This review also examined the available research up to 2014, indicating that CBD offers therapeutic potential for insomnia.
 More specifically, CBD may offer promise for REM sleep behaviour and reduce daytime drowsiness.

 Grogginess, another symptom of insomnia, may also be helped with CBD.
 A 2014 study found that CBD could have the potential to promote wakefulness, based on both human and animal research.
 The authors noted they weren’t sure exactly how or why CBD promoted wakefulness in some instances.

 So How Can You Improve Sleep With CBD?

 If you’re aiming to improve your ability to sleep and stay asleep, it’s important to take a CBD product at the most optimal time.
 The dosage of CBD you use, and the time you take it, will depend on a number of factors such as your sleep disorder, sleep schedule and the CBD product itself.
 It’s generally ideal to take your dosage before bed.
-Although please note, what works for some people might not work for others.

 There are a number of ways to take CBD, it comes in a few different forms, including: